nowozin/ArcadeLearningEnvironment.jl/README.md

 **This is the maintained fork that is in the official Julia registry.**

+For a higher level access to ALE see [ReinforcementLearningEnvironments](https://github.com/JuliaReinforcementLearning/ReinforcementLearningEnvironments.jl).

 ALE is a modified emulator for the Atari 2600 that can emulate around 50 games with additional access to game state information and in-game rewards.
 This is useful for learning and benchmarking artificial intelligence agents